turing85/publish-report/README.md

       ...
       - name: Run Tests
         ...
-        continue-on-error: true # the publish step will fail, so we get a report when tests failed as well ...
+        continue-on-error: true # the "publish" step will fail, so we get a report when tests failed as well ...
       ...
       - name: Publish Report